WoW-CMS/docs/src/blizzcms/guides/windows/troubleshooting.md

 openssl.cafile = "C:/wamp64/extras/cacert.pem"
 ```

-Finally, save the changes and restart the web server so that the changes made are applied.
+Lastly, save the changes and restart the web server so that the changes made are applied.